 Below: A local Yamadori Spruce with a unique but difficult root base.

-Below: And the end result, a young but already elegant and natural looking pre-Bonsai.
+Below: And the end result, a young but already elegant and natural-looking pre-Bonsai.

-Below: Some were so into the work that they resisted the late night cold before coming in!
+Below: Some were so into the work that they resisted the late-night cold before coming in!

-Below: Later that evening inside with that same tree, the owner is concentrated looking on while I make some adjustments and bring some of the branches in position.
+Below: Later that evening inside that same tree, the owner is concentrated looking on while I make some adjustments and bring some of the branches in position.

 Below: My old friend Roland Petek brought in two mindblowing Mugo Yamadori Pines with him!
 This one has amazing deadwood all along this side, but still, we selected to style it with the other side as its front.
-This side would always look like a Tanuki and that is not what you want for your Bonsai…especially a Mother like this one!!!
+This site would always look like a Tanuki and that is not what you want for your Bonsai…especially a Mother like this one!!!

-Below: Roland concentrated applying a layer of raffia and then a layer of black plastic tape to protect the thick and old branches from cracking.
+Below: Roland concentrated on applying a layer of raffia and then a layer of black plastic tape to protect the thick and old branches from cracking.
 And this is much-needed because we have to bend and reposition them severely!

 Below: From another student came yet another beautiful Yamadori pine!
 And again with some problems to solve and big decisions to make!
 But I had no problems convincing the owner and the rest of the students how to proceed to solve them and to bring the best out of this, once again, beautiful and exciting Yamadori.
-The long downward Jin needed to go because it distracted the beauty of the abrupt movement of the trunk line in the top section!
+That long downward Jin needed to go because it distracted the beauty of the abrupt movement of the trunk line in the top section!
 This was mostly caused because it protrudes from the inside of the curve in the trunk its top section and like with branches that grow from the inside of a curve in a trunk they almost always look misplaced and disturbing!
 Also two Jins on the lower section of the trunk needed to be reduced because they were distracting and other Jins and the Shari needed to be styled!
 Then the top main branch was protected by a layer of raffia and wired before everything could be put into place and that sounds easier than it actually was because the top section needed a lot of heavy bending!

 Below: And here is the (for now) finished pre-Bonsai.
 I am discussing here at the end of the workshop what the happy student with some help from me has reached…and that is simply amazing!
 Because I really do think that this is a very exciting and promising result!
 And I do believe that in just 3 or 4 years time this will be an amazing Bonsai!